 Pottery Mound got its name from all the pot sherds littering the place.
-Pottery Mound has the largest variety of prehistoric pottery styles found in any one place in all of New Mexico.
+Pottery Mound has the largest variety of prehistoric pottery styles and designs found in any one place in all of New Mexico.
 But the most amazing thing found at Pottery Mound was in the buried kivas: layers of well-preserved painted wall murals in more than a dozen different kivas and more than a dozen different styles of design.

-As a pueblo, construction of the pueblo began around 1320.
+As a pueblo, construction of the village began around 1320.
 The site was just above the flood plain of the Rio Puerco in central New Mexico.
 Located on the boundary between the Mogollon and Ancestral Puebloans, Isleta was to the east, Laguna to the northwest, Acoma and Zuni to the west.

 The time was a period of great movement in the southwest.
 The weather was changing and the people were undergoing a series of migrations and cultural contractions complicated by religious clashes, community struggles and language barriers.
 Large areas of the countryside were being vacated by the sedentary Puebloans and the nomadic Utes, Apaches and Diné came in almost right behind them.